 Sos – the Irish word for a break/pause.
-We’ve been taking one and it may last for the rest of this year!
-If you’ve wandered into our blog we hope you find something interesting to read in our previous posts.
+Sometimes a pause stretches out until it becomes an ending and this is one of those times.
+If you followed this blog when it was active, thank-you for being part of it.
+If you’ve randomly wandered in only to find it dormant I hope you find something interesting to read in our previous posts.
 Here are some of the most popular ones:

 We wish you Season’s Greetings with a repost of Michael telling the story of how Rudolph the Red-nosed Reindeer came to be in 1939.
 Michael has a personal connection with the little reindeer – he illustrated the official version in 1994.